Discover 11 use cases for facial recognition.

 Currently, there is no central system for recording all entries to or exits from the EU-Schengen zone.

 The guards of each member state stamp passports with entry and exit dates, but they do not record cross-border movements.

 The stamps they use can be counterfeited or challenging to read.

 No electronic record is kept, and no automatic calculation of the duration of the authorized stay.

 The guards make these calculations manually.

 The Large IT Systems Agency (EU-LISA) is developing an entry/exit system to record the biometric data of all non-EU nationals crossing the external borders of the EU.
 This will include facial data.

 The new system should abolish the need for manual stamping of passports.

 It should help guards to detect travelers attempting to use multiple identities.
-Other bodies such as Europol will have regulated access to the data too.
+Other bodies, such as Europol, will also have regulated access to the data.
 The system is set to be initiated in 2022.